dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-04/questions-answers.md

 8. Give examples of loosely and tightly coupled systems you have experience with.
 What makes them loosely or tightly coupled? (if you haven't worked on any use a system you have seen or used)

-* I don't remember if I had experience with loosely or tightly coupled system
+* I don't remember if I had experience with loosely or tightly coupled system, but I can refer some system where I think I indirectly worked with loosely coupled system.
+    1. In the project APIT, where I am working, we have added some of the additional features to our backend server whithout taking it down or affecting the other features and Functionalities.
+    2. Second is the cellular network service I am using.
+They offent grow and reduce their coverage network.
 #

 9. How do we estimate how fast a system will be able to process a request such as retrieving an email message?